sharpchen/sharpchen.github.io/docs/document/Skill/PowerShell/docs/Language/Control Flow.md

 ### Leading Piper <Badge type="info" text="PowerShell 7+" />

-Starting with PowerShell 7, `|` is allowed as the first non-space chacracter in a new line.
+Starting with PowerShell 7, `|` is allowed as the first non-space character in a new line.

 ```ps1
 gps | foreach CPU